 Further, they found that middles are agents of change in business, politics and science.
 They're team players who know how to deal with everyone.

-3. You can keep a secret.
+3. They can keep a secret

-5. You have stronger bonds with friends.
+5. They have stronger bonds with friends

 Your parents had a looser leash on you, which means you were able to form stronger friendships at younger ages.